Caroline’s introduction to Chicago Public Library began at four months old. Now, at almost two years, she is a regular at CPL’s Early Learning center.

 Wearing a fluffy pink dress and a red ribbon clip, Caroline plays with the letter board excitedly.
 When she sees a familiar face, she waves passionately.
 “She is very energetic.
 She just started to walk last month, and now she won’t sit still,” Jinsong, her grandmother, says proudly.
 Looking at the sprightly 20-month old run without a care in the world, it’s difficult to imagine that not so long ago, she was at the NICU.
 Caroline was born at 35 weeks.
 Following a series of birth complications, she had to stay at the hospital for 23 days.
 “But she is healthy now; it’s all that matters,” Grandma Jinsong shares happily.

 Acutely aware of the effects of premature birth to a child’s development, Caroline’s grandmother decided to bring her to the library at four months old.
 “She loved it here the moment she picked up her first book,” Jinsong narrates.
 As if on cue, Caroline gestures for her grandmother to sit, with the little girl following suit.
 Together, they pick out a book.
 “She is still learning to talk, but she listens and understands,” Jinsong explains.
 True enough, Caroline points out the pictures as grandma reads.
 After finishing the story, Jinsong turns to me and says, “She learned to associate images and words at the library.”
-And when grandma asks, “Do you want to read some more?”, Caroline responds by nodding her head vigorously and joining her knuckles together, American sign-language for “more”.
+And when grandma asks, “Do you want to read some more?”, Caroline responds by drawing her fingers from each hand together, pointing them to one another, and tapping—American sign-language for “more.”
 “She learned that from here too,” Jinsong smiles.

 One of Caroline’s favorite activities is Storytime.
 This much is evident as she hurriedly takes off her shoes to join a group of children in a circle.
 Caroline jumps and dances to all the songs.
 When it’s time to read, she sits on her grandmother’s lap and listens intently.
-When Ms. Andy asks “More?” and brings her knuckles together, Caroline and the rest of the students put their knuckles together too.
+When Ms. Andy asks “More?”, accompanied by the sign language action, Caroline and the rest of the students follow vigorously.
 Seeing the synchronized action of every child in the room, it suddenly clicks.
-Aside from singing and playing, children, especially young ones who are non-verbal, learn simple sign language to communicate at Storytime.
+Aside from singing and playing, children, especially young ones who are non-verbal, learn simple sign language to communicate.

 Drawing on the five practices of early literacy (talk, sing, read, write, play), Chicago Public Library’s Early Learning is focused on providing resources that lead our young learners towards literacy success – a mission that extends beyond the stacks.